aliyun/terraform-provider-alicloud/website/docs/r/image_copy.html.markdown

 ---
 subcategory: "ECS"
 layout: "alicloud"
-page_title: "Alicloud: alicloud_copy_image"
+page_title: "Alicloud: alicloud_image_copy"
-sidebar_current: "docs-alicloud-resource-copy-image"
+sidebar_current: "docs-alicloud-resource-image-cpoy"
 description: |-
-  Provides an ECS copy image resource.
+  Provides an ECS image copy resource.
 ---

-# alicloud\_copy\_image
+# alicloud\_image\_copy

 Copies a custom image from one region to another.
 You can use copied images to perform operations in the target region, such as creating instances (RunInstances) and replacing system disks (ReplaceSystemDisk).